 If you’re currently in a dead-end or unreliable job and want something that realizes your full potential, then a cybersecurity career is for you.
 You’ll be thrust into a new universe.

 With the exploding need for online security, cybersecurity will be as secure as a job can get.
 There is a gap in the hiring of cybersecurity professionals.
-There are tons of jobs available; however, there aren’t enough qualified individuals to fill them.
+Tons of jobs are available; however, there aren’t enough qualified individuals to fill them.

 If you push forward to become one of the elite cybersecurity professionals, you will never cease to have companies begging for your service.